otago-polytechnic-bit-courses/ID607001-intro-app-dev-concepts/lecture-notes/week-02-apis-express-development-tools/README.md

 }
 ```

-Use `npx cz` instead of `git commit` - it walks you through a series of prompts to build a standardised commit message.
+Use `npx cz` instead of `git commit`.
+It will walk you through a short prompt to categorise and describe your change.

 📖 Reference: [Commitizen on GitHub](https://github.com/commitizen/cz-cli)